We Are Open – Safety is Our Top Priority!

 Can any Dentist Administer Sedation?

-Most general dentists can give pills or nitrous oxide, and many can also administer moderate sedation.
+Most general dentists can give pills or laughing gas, and many can also administer moderate sedation.
 Deeper forms of sedation are more complex and present more possible complications.
 To administer deep sedation and anesthesia, sedation dentists must receive special training and obtain proper credentials and permits.
 Many such sedation dentists are dentist anesthesiologists and oral surgeons.

 Find Oral Sedation Dentistry Florida Patients Trust